mattcarter11/YouKnowWhen-lib/README.md

     - By default takes into account: *damage reduction of armor, armor_toughness and resistance effect, game difficulty*
     - After damage is applyed, custom functions can be run.
  - [ebackoff](https://github.com/mattcarter11/YouKnowWhen-lib/tree/main/data/ebackoff) A library for making entities backoff from a target (point in space) in the XZ axes
+ - [eapproach](https://github.com/mattcarter11/YouKnowWhen-lib/tree/main/data/eapproach) A library for making entities beapproach a target (point in space) in the XZ axes
  - [elister](https://github.com/mattcarter11/YouKnowWhen-lib/tree/main/data/elister) List usually used entities when doing commands/map making.
  - [launch](https://github.com/mattcarter11/YouKnowWhen-lib/tree/main/data/launch) A library for launching/throwing entities (except players) arround based on a vector.
  - [mdd](https://github.com/mattcarter11/YouKnowWhen-lib/tree/main/data/mdd) Used to do trigger functions when and where an entity dies.